Franchise: Friday the 13th

 - Dynamic Entry: A Door or window ends up broken in almost every movie:

-- Early Installment Weirdness: Jason is not the killer in the first movie, and he doesn't don his iconic hockey mask until Part III.
+- Early Installment Weirdness: Jason is not the killer in the first movie, and he doesn't don his iconic hockey mask until Part III (he wore a white sack on his head in Part II).

 - Even Bad Men Love Their Mamas: Even though he is an undead killing machine, Jason still cares for his mother.
 He even had a shrine for her!